UBC-InfoVis/447-materials/programming-assignments/skeletons/p1/assignment.md

 	* You can use `d3.groups(data, d => d.year)` to
 	group all rows in the dataset and create a 2-dimensional array.
 This preprocessing step makes it easier to visualize the data.
 	* 1st level: Create a group for each year and set the position using SVG's `translate()` transformation.
-	* 2nd level: Within each year group, create a group for each disaster and position it based on the *day of the year*.
+	* 2nd level: Within each year group, create a group for each disaster (each individual distaster, NOT disaster category) and position it based on the *day of the year*.
 	* 3rd level: Within each disaster, create a path element for the semicircle, and a text label for the largest disaster per year (see Task 5).

 	You can get the SVG path for a semicircle using the arc generator: